Greenhouse: 18th century

+19th century

 The French botanist Charles Lucien Bonaparte is often credited with building the first practical modern greenhouse in Leiden, Holland, during the 1800s to grow medicinal tropical plants.

 Originally only on the estates of the rich, the growth of the science of botany caused greenhouses to spread to the universities.
 The French called their first greenhouses orangeries, since they were used to protect orange trees from freezing.
 As pineapples became popular, pineries, or pineapple pits, were built.

-19th century
+19th-century England

+The largest glasshouses yet conceived were constructed in England during the Victorian era.
+As a direct result of colonial expansion, the purpose of glasshouses changed from agriculture to horticulture.
+The accelerated transfer of plants and horticultural knowledge between colonies contributed to the Victorian fascination with 'exotic' plants and environments.
+Glasshouses became spectacles to entertain the general public.
+The curated environments in glasshouses aimed to capture "the Western imagination of an idealised landscape" and support the fantasy of the cultural 'other'.
+As a consequence, the collection of plants are believed to be true reflections of the world, yet are actually stereotypical arrangements of 'exotic' plants to symbolize exactly where British colonies are and how far their authority reaches.
+To uphold British hegemony, glasshouses became arguments of colonial power which flaunt the "absolute control of colonized environments and flora...[using plants] as a symbol of British Imperial power.